g-cazaban/geong_2022_workshop/4_3_step_3.md

 ---
-title: Step 3 - Export as centroid for porportional symbols
+title: Step 3 - Export as centroid for proportional symbols
-parent: Calculate density of high fire
+parent: Enrich our model - part 1
 nav_order: 3
 ---

-## Step 3: Export as centroid for porportional symbols
+## Step 3: Export as centroid for proportional symbols